heapwolf/prompt-sync/README.md

 `sigint`: Default is `false`.
 A ^C may be pressed during the input process to abort the text entry.
 If sigint it `false`, prompt returns `null`.
 If sigint is `true` the ^C will be handled in the traditional way: as a SIGINT signal causing process to exit with code 130.

+`eot`: Default is `false`.
+A ^D pressed as the first character of an input line causes prompt-sync to echo `exit` and exit the process with code 0.

 `autocomplete`: A completer function that will be called when user enters TAB to allow for autocomplete.
 It takes a string as an argument an returns an array of strings that are possible matches for completion.
 An empty array is returned if there are no matches.

 `history`: Takes an object that supplies a "history interface", see [prompt-sync-history](http://npm.im/prompt-sync-history) for an example.